ART-411-20, Expl W/Art: Medieval Architec (SU14)

 INSTRUCTOR: Domenico Firmani

-3. Self-guided tours of Baltimore area museums.
-This will allow students to examine and discuss works firsthand.
+Possible trips to Baltimore area locations to study the structures; this will allow students to examine the works firsthand.

-READINGS TO BE COMPLETED PRIOR TO FIRST CLASS:
+RECOMMENDED READINGS AND/OR ASSIGNMENTS PRIOR TO THE FIRST CLASS: